 - Who will look after their loved one?

 - How will the individual continue to receive public benefits?

 - Will they be able to provide extra money to maintain their standard of living?

 These issues may be difficult to consider and discuss.
 Our firm provides the comprehensive and compassionate estate planning services you and your family deserve.
 Setting up a trust for family members with special needs may be something you need to consider.
 If you do, our firm is ready to guide you through the matter at hand.
 If you need quality and caring legal support through the development and execution of a special needs trust, we would be honored to be of service.
-To schedule a consultation, contact The Law Offices of Yacoba Ann Feldman.
+To schedule a consultation with a special needs trust attorney, contact The Law Offices of Yacoba Ann Feldman.